 Nougat has already arrived for Galaxy S7 Edge owners on most of the major networks in the US, including Sprint, AT&T and T-Mobile.
 As of yesterday, Verizon customers are finally getting the update.
 Here are all the details on when to expect Android 7.0 Nougat for your S7 Edge.

 Samsung Galaxy S7 Edge Android Nougat update

 Samsung started running Nougat on Galaxy S7 and S7 Edge devices in some regions, including the US and UK, as a beta program in November.
 A total of five beta tests of Android Nougat were made available for the Galaxy S7, which came to a close on December 30, 2016.

-Check back at this article for future news about the Galaxy S7 Edge receiving Android Nougat.
+In terms of new features, here is what to expect from Android Nougat.
+Check back at this article for future news about the Galaxy S7 receiving Android Nougat.
 We'll keep it updated as new information comes in.

 Samsung Galaxy S7 Edge Android Marshmallow update

 Samsung's Galaxy S7 Edge came with the latest version of Android, 6.0.1 Marshmallow.
 As of right now, there have been no other updates past this version, not even from Nexus devices.